 - SMSF instance(s) address(es) preconfigured in the AMF (i.e., SMSF FQDN or IP addresses); or

-- SMSF information available in the serving PLMN if received from an old AMF or the UDM; or

 - The AMF invokes Nnrf_NFDiscovery service operation from NRF to discover SMSF instance as described in clause 5.2.7.3.2 of TS 23.502 [3].

 For roaming scenario, the AMF discovers and selects an SMSF in VPLMN.